 Section 4.
 Drug Free Workplace.
-The Agency shall comply with the Drug Free Workplace Act of 1988 and implementing regulations in 24 CFR Part 24, subpart F regarding maintenance of a drug free workplace.
-The Agency shall complete and comply with the "Certification Regarding Drug-Free Workplace Requirements", attached hereto and incorporated by this reference as Exhibit "F." The Agency shall complete the certification form and a copy shall be kept in the files of both parties to this Agreement.
+The Agency shall comply with the Drug Free Workplace Act of 1988 found in 41 U.S. Code Chapter 81 ("Drug-Free Workplace") regarding the maintenance of a drug free workplace for the Agency and the Agency's subcontractors.
+The Agency shall complete and comply with the "Certification Regarding Drug-Free Workplace Requirements", attached hereto and incorporated by this reference as Exhibit "G".
+The Agency shall complete the certification form and a copy shall be kept in the files of both parties to this Agreement.

 Section 5.
 Prohibition of Use of Excessive Force.
-The Agency accepts and acknowledges the County's "Certification Regarding Policy Prohibiting Use of Excessive Force" attached hereto and incorporated by this reference as Exhibit "G."
+The Agency accepts and acknowledges the County's "Certification Regarding Policy Prohibiting Use of Excessive Force" attached hereto and incorporated by this reference as Exhibit "H".

 Section 6.
 Anti-Lobbying Provision.
 The Agency shall comply with the requirements set forth in 31 U.S.C. §1352 and implementing regulations at 24 CFR Part 87.
-The Agency shall execute and comply with the "Certification Regarding Lobbying" attached hereto and incorporated by this reference as Exhibit "H." A copy of this form shall be kept in the files of both parties to this Agreement.
+The Agency shall execute and comply with the "Certification Regarding Lobbying" attached hereto and incorporated by this reference as Exhibit "I." A copy of this form shall be kept in the files of both parties to this Agreement.
 The Agency hereby certifies to the County that it will not use, and has not used, federally appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any federal contract, grant, or any other award covered by 31 U.S.C.
 Section 1352.
-The Agency shall disclose to the County any lobbying with non-federal funds that takes place in connection with obtaining any federal award.
+The Agency shall disclose to the County any lobbying with nonfederal funds that takes place in connection with obtaining any federal award.
 Such disclosures will be forwarded to the Federal Awarding Agency (through its pass-through recipient, if applicable).

 Section 7.
 Section 3 of the Housing and Urban Development Act of 1968/Equal Opportunity.
 The Agency shall comply with the provisions of Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C. §1701u) and it's implementing regulations contained in 24 CFR Part 135 regarding economic opportunities for low and very-low income persons.
-The Agency shall comply with the provisions of the "Section 3 Clause", a copy of which is attached hereto and incorporated by this reference as Exhibit "I." The Agency shall keep records demonstrating compliance with these regulations, including 24 CFR §570.506(g)(5).
+The Agency shall comply with the provisions of the "Section 3 Clause", a copy of which is attached hereto and incorporated by this reference as Exhibit "J." The Agency shall keep records demonstrating compliance with these regulations, including 24 CFR §570.506(g)(5).
 Section 8.
 Equal Employment Opportunity.
 The Agency shall comply with 24 CFR §570.607, Executive Order 11246, as amended by Executive Orders 11375, 11478, 12086 and 12107 (Equal Employment Opportunity) and the implementing regulations in 41 CFR Part 60, and the provisions of the Equal Employment Opportunity Clause.
 Any contracts entered into by the Agency shall include a provision for requiring compliance with these regulations.
 The Agency shall keep records and documentation demonstrating compliance with these regulations.